ABOUT

 Humanitarian Ministry Leader

 KENT ANNAN, M.DIV., is the Co-Founder of Spiritual First Aid.
 He is also the Co-Director of the Humanitarian Disaster Institute and Director of Humanitarian and Disaster Leadership at Wheaton College.
 His humanitarian work has included living in England, France, Albania, Kosovo, and Haiti.
 Kent is a senior consultant for Development Associates International, which trains Christian leaders around the world.
 In addition, he co-founded the nonprofit Haiti Partners.
 He previously served on the board of directors of Equitas Group, which focused on child trafficking issues in Haiti and Southeast Asia.
 Kent writes for publications such as The Washington Post and Christianity Today.
-He is the author of four books, including Slow Kingdom Coming, You Welcomed Me, Slow Kingdom Coming, After Shock, and Following Jesus through the Eye of the Needle.
-In addition, he is co-host of The Better Samaritan podcast.
+He is the author of four books, including Slow Kingdom Coming: Practices for Doing Justice, Loving Mercy, and Walking Humbly in the World.
+He is co-host of the award-winning The Better Samaritan podcast.